-Fishing has been so popular in California among locals and tourists that regulations have to be put in place since 1965 when the California Fish and Wildlife Plan was completed.
+Fishing has been so popular in California among locals and tourists that regulations have had to be put in place since 1965, when the California Fish and Wildlife Plan was completed.
 If you are planning to start this hobby now, be sure to secure a fishing license first.
-Being caught in the act fishing without a license California would mean penalty.
+Being caught in the act of fishing without a license in California would mean a penalty.
 Not a good start for a new-found diversion, right?

 Average Cost of California Fishing License

-The California fishing license cost ranges from $7.73 to $919.00 depending on several factors like your age, your status, the validity period, and on whether you are a resident or not, among others.
+The California fishing license cost ranges from $7.73 to $919.00 depending on several factors, like your age, your status, the validity period, and whether you are a resident or not, among others.

 To explain further, the following are the California fishing license prices per category:

-An annual sport fishing license is given each year for life to those who availed of the lifetime fishing license.
+An annual sport fishing license is given each year for life to those who have availed themselves of the lifetime fishing license.

 - Resident sport fishing for 16 years or older – $51.02